 Like I say, underestimating Pettigrew is usually a mistake.

 But, we are not dealing with an AK here.
 An AK might cause localized damage where it hits, and punch a hole in a wall, but it does not generate the power to blow one out.
-I agree that the destruction at the Potters’s house may not have been due to Peter Pettigrew sowing confusion after the fact.
+I will agree that the destruction at the Potters’s house may not have been due to Peter Pettigrew sowing confusion after the fact.
 Although we cannot completely dismiss that possibility, either.

 When the curse rebounded, it effectively produced a form of Horcrux from Lord Voldemort’s own physical body’s death, rendering himself both Murderer and proxy, and which split his soul into the bargain.
 Small wonder the pain was beyond describing.